Eñaut Mendia

-Eñaut Mendia Berasategui (born 25 June 1999), sometimes known as Eñaut Mendi or just Mendi, is a Spanish professional footballer who plays as a forward for CD Vitoria.
+Eñaut Mendia Berasategui (born 25 June 1999), sometimes known as Eñaut Mendi or just Mendi, is a Spanish professional footballer who plays as a forward for Beasain.

 Club career

 Born in Lazkao, Gipuzkoa, Basque Country, Mendi was a SD Beasain youth graduate.
 He made his first team debut during the 2017–18 season, in Tercera División.

 In July 2019, Mendi moved to SD Eibar on a three-year contract, and was assigned to the reserves in Tercera División.
 He made his first team – and La Liga – debut on 3 October 2020, starting in a 2–1 away win against Real Valladolid.